Foxino/strokefer/README.md

-# Stroke Detection based on FER
+# Stroke Detection

-This is a class project which attempts to extend the FER dataset and classify medicial emergencies such as strokes.
-Detects facial emotions however fails to detect strokes.
+A class project which aimed to detect strokes by identifying facial palsy.
+Unfortunately failed due to lack of a well established dataset but using the FER dataset (Kaggle) achieved detection of human emotions.

 # Video example here.